 8. Providing offsite data backups

-Even when a service provider takes all of the precautions we’ve listed here, there’s still a small chance that an employee error or weakness in their IT systems could result in a data breach or even being locked out of their systems if malware or ransomware is present.
-Offsite data backups provide yet another additional layer of protection should something happen to the data at the primary site, allowing the service provider to roll back to the last backup, thereby minimizing any potential data losses.
+Even when a service provider takes all the precautions we’ve listed here, there’s still a small chance that an employee error or weakness in their IT systems could result in a data breach or even being locked out of their systems if malware or ransomware is present.
+Offsite data backups provide another layer of protection should something happen to the data at the primary site, allowing the service provider to roll back to the last backup, thereby minimizing potential data losses.